FEUP-LDTS-2024/project-t03g07/docs/README.md

 - **Player Movement** - By clicking the left or right arrow keys, the player is able to move freely throughout the screen boundaries.
 - **Player Shooting** - By clicking the space bar, the player is able to shoot a bullet hitting or not the invaders, which is good for increasing their score.
 - **Invaders Behavior** - Invaders move across the screen dodging the player's bullets.
 When they are hit by a bullet, they are killed and only respawn after all invaders are killed.
 Invaders also shoot bullets to try to kill the player through a random mechanism.
 Everytime they respawn, their speed is increased, making it harder for the player.
 - **Boss Invader** - The boss invader is always on the screen and respawns right after it is killed by the player.
-When it is killed, a random amount of points is given to the player from a pre-defined list.
+When it is killed, a random amount of points is given to the player from a pre-defined list, based on probability (highest points are less probable and so on).
+The boss invader also shoots bullets to try to kill the player.
 - **Lives** - The player has a lives system.
 They start with 3 lives and they decrease everytime an invader hits them.
 When it reaches 0 lives, the game finishes and a screen appears showing their final score and if they want to play again or not.
 - **High Score** - This game has an high score system.
 Everytime the player reaches a new high score, it is written in a file in the user's computer, meaning their high score is preserved through app restarts.
 - **Image Loader** - This app is able to transform PNG images in pixels and then showing them on the screen.
 This was made to make the game more visually appealing.
+- **Text Loader** - This app is able to transform a text file, with all the text characters, in pixels using a map system with an image of a pixelart font.
+This was made to match the pixelated aesthetic of the app.

 ## PLANNED FEATURES